vanamingo/battle-ship/README.md

 # Battle Ship.
 You can play it online here:  https://vanamingo.github.io/ The application is based on the latest version of Angular (September 2018).

+## Some enemy robot details
+The robot has the following strategy:
+If there is some partly damaged ship then robot selects random cell close to such ship.
+In other case it selects random cell from whole board.

+## Very useful information
+The browser developer console (Press F12 for Chrome/ Firefox / IE...) contains a table with ships locations.

 ## To run it localy
 Briefly: